 Email address: firstname.lastname@example.org

-If you still feel your issue hasn't been resolved to your satisfaction, then you can raise your concern with:
+If you subsequently feel that the issue has not been resolved to your satisfaction, you may contact:

 We will let you know how we will deal with your complaint within seven days.